nukeop/nuclear/docs/electron.md

 ## The reasons behind Electron

-* It's fun to develop for
+* It's fun to develop for,
-* It uses as much resources as a single browser tab, if used in a sane way
+* It uses as much resources as a single browser tab, if used in a sane way,
-* It provides a low barrier to entry for contributors
+* It provides a low barrier to entry for contributors,
-* It lets us easily build and deploy to all major desktop platforms (various Linux distros, MacOS, Windows)
+* It lets us easily build and deploy to all major desktop platforms (various Linux distros, MacOS, Windows),
-* It lets us use React for managing the GUI
+* It lets us use React for managing the GUI,
-* There is no good alternative that would provide all these benefits (don't get me started on qt)
+* There is no good alternative that would provide all these benefits (don't get me started on qt).